Star Wars: The Force Awakens

-Without any doubt the most anticipated movie of our decade, The Force Awakens feels, looks and rocks like real Star Wars.
+Without a doubt the most anticipated movie of our decade, The Force Awakens feels, looks and rocks like real Star Wars.

-JJ Abrams’ path to the Force is interesting: after becoming famous for TV shows Alias and Lost, he tried to imitate Spielberg in Super 8 (his version of ET) then he sharpened his teeth with Star Trek, and eventually he became ready for the big leap.
+JJ Abrams’ path to the Force is interesting: after becoming famous for TV shows Alias and Lost, he tried to imitate Spielberg in Super 8 (his version of ET); then he sharpened his teeth with Star Trek and eventually became ready for the big leap.
 Conceptually, it’s a mistake, and a confusing one: it’s as if the Beatles and the Stones shared the same songwriter, or Tom Cruise starred as the new James Bond.

 This is the first time the legendary Skywalker saga moves forward since 1983, and the new course is penned by Lawrence Kasdan (Star Wars V, Raiders of the Lost Ark, Star Wars VI), former indie-sensation-turned-blockbuster-maker Michael Arndt (Little Miss Sunshine, Toy Story 3, The Hunger Games: Catching Fire) and Abrams.

 History is repeating itself.
-Again there’s a droid carrying vital info, again there’s a desert planet and again there’s a gigantic weapon capable of destroying entire celestial bodies that the rebels need to stop; there are spectacular chases in space and on the sand, light-saber fights and there’s the return of legendary characters: everything every Star Wars fan was waiting for.
+Again there’s a droid carrying vital info, again there’s a desert planet and again there’s a gigantic weapon capable of destroying entire celestial bodies that the rebels need to stop; there are spectacular chases in space and on the sand, there are light-sabre fights and there’s the return of legendary characters: everything every Star Wars fan was waiting for.

-There are moments when audiences will inevitable clap: when John Williams’ iconic theme begins as the Star Wars logo appears on the silver screen, when Han Solo (Harrison Ford) enters the scene holding a gun with Chewbacca and when…that can’t be said.
+There are moments when audiences will inevitably clap: when John Williams’ iconic theme begins as the Star Wars logo appears on the silver screen, when Han Solo (Harrison Ford) enters the scene holding a gun with Chewbacca and when… that can’t be said.

 Damn it, this is Star Wars for real.

 Star Wars: The Force Awakens is released nationwide on 17th December 2015.